faisalbhuiyan3038/meeting-room-booking-system/README.md

 - Upload image for new rooms to Cloudinary.
 - Ability to edit/cancel current user's booking.
 - Prevent double booking by immediately checking if selected slot is free/unoccupied.
+- Show messages in console for seed data operations for visual feedback.

 ## Technical Jargons
 - Used Next.js 14 with App Router instead of the latest Next.js 15.